jbirddog/blue/README.md

 managed by the interpreter into the bytecode itself.
 Words like `immediate`, `postpone`, `]` and `[` are no longer needed.
 Instead each number and word has an associated color tag that tells the bytecode interpreter how to proceed.
 This results in a massive simplification of both application and interpreter code.
 Because of this, it is important to realize that the colors are more than just visual.
-In addition to color tags, `Blue` also has a small set of opcodes to instruct the bytecode interpreter.
-These opcodes have a visual representation but are not words defined in the dictionary and therefore have no color tag.

 ### Color Tags